Below is a list of frequently asked questions about Skanska by topic or area. If you do not find the question you are looking for, please contact us.

 The vision comes with a strategy.
 Starting 2014 each Business Unit President has appointed a member in their BU management team to take on the role as an Inclusion Advocate.
 The Inclusion Advocate together with HR have developed a BU specific analysis followed by targets and actions in line with group strategy and integrated in the people strategy in each BU.

-What are the main areas of action in our Diversity & inclusion strategy?
+What are the main areas of action in your Diversity & inclusion strategy?

-The foundation for our strategy is our Code of Conduct, Five Zeros and business plan.
+The foundation for our strategy is our Code of Conduct and business plan.
 A fundamental component is our managers' commitment, awareness and skills in diversity and inclusion.
 If we are to reach our vision this can never be compromised.

 The strategy focuses on four main areas that are critical for our business success.
 These are: